 2. Extended jail period.
 For a regular DUI conviction, there is a minimum jail term of 1 day.
 For an extreme DUI (BAC result of .150 and below a .200) conviction, there is a minimum jail term of 30 days.
 For an Arizona Super Extreme DUI, the minimum jail term is 45 days.

 3. A better chance of getting your name in lights.
-The Maricopa County Attorneys' Office has a website that posts booking photos of DUI offenders.
-While they do not provide explicit details of how they choose who they post pictures of, we do know that they focus on people alleged to have higher blood alcohol test results (i.e. "Super Extreme DUI" and "Extreme DUI.")
+The Maricopa County Sheriff’s Office posts booking photos of some DUI offenders.
+While they do not provide explicit details of how they choose who they post pictures of, we do know that they focus on people alleged to have higher blood alcohol test results (i.e. “Super Extreme DUI” and “Extreme DUI.”)

 5. Simply being charged with “Super Extreme DUI” does not mean you will be convicted of “Super Extreme DUI.”
 While prosecutors tend to offer extended periods of jail on these cases, that does not mean a reduction (or even dismissal) is not possible.
 There are several factors that need to be examined: (1) How far above a .200 is the test result?
 (2) Were there any problems with the blood testing process?
 (3) How bad was the driving prior to the traffic stop?
 (4) Is there a disconnect between how the person was acting and the test result? and (5) Are there any procedural or constitutional violations?
 Moreover, there are many other factors that may affect the outcome of the case.
 The general concept is that if the government believes they might lose the case, the better the chance of a reduced plea offer.

 In sum, Arizona Super Extreme DUI convictions are truly unique, in that the increased penalties for this misdemeanor can be more onerous than many felonies.